 Conversion copywriting didn’t come easy

 Over time, it became clear that copy tweaks were driving the best results.

 Why?
-On an e-commerce site, shoppers are going to make the final buying decision based on the information and content they saw.
-In other words, copy is the primary driving factor.
-As much as we like to believe design and aesthetics are the primary things that make the most amount of difference, the truth is that it’s the words on the screen that do the heavy lifting.
-Design and aesthetics certainly help as well.
+On an eCommerce site, shoppers are going to make the final buying decision based on the information and content they saw.
+In other words, the copy is the primary driving factor.
+As much as we like to believe design and aesthetics are the primary things that make the most amount of difference, it’s the words on the screen that do the heavy lifting.

 - People are skeptical of “too good to be true”